yezhengkai/DWave-Quantum-Annealing/README.md

   - [inverse_problem_poisson1D.ipynb](./examples/inverse_problem_poisson1D.ipynb)

 **Caution**
-`dwaveutils` and `simpeg-ecosys` may frequently change the API in the near future, and the example may crash.
+`dwaveutils` and `simpeg_ecosys` may frequently change the API in the near future, and the example may crash.

 ## References
 - [ThreeQ.jl](https://github.com/omalled/ThreeQ.jl)